 Interested in a Masters ski program for adults?
 Masters skiing is generally for ages 30 to 90+!, but this training program would also be open to young adults under 30 as well.

-- Locations of training sessions: Huntsville, Arrowhead Park
+- Locations of training sessions: Conroy Park, Huntsville, or Arrowhead Park

-Petr is a highly qualified and experienced coach and has most recently been coaching an athlete on his way to Sochi.
-For more information visit his website, www.lifeski.com
+Petr is a highly qualified and experienced coach, has coached Olympic athletes and has most recently been coaching New South Wales XC Ski Team in Australia.
+For more information visit his website, www.lifeski.com.

 - Training plan